Baltimore Ravens: 2001–2007

 In 2001, the Ravens attempted to defend their title with Elvis Grbac as their new starting quarterback, but a season-ending injury to Jamal Lewis on the first day of training camp and poor offensive performances stymied the team.
 After a 3–3 start, the Ravens defeated the Minnesota Vikings in the final week to clinch a wild card berth at 10–6.
 In the first round the Ravens showed flashes of their previous year with a 20–3 win over the Miami Dolphins, in which the team forced three turnovers and outgained the Dolphins 347 yards to 151.
 In the divisional playoff the Ravens played the Pittsburgh Steelers.
 Three interceptions by Grbac ended the Ravens' season, as they lost 27–10.

 Baltimore ran into salary cap problems entering the 2002 season and was forced to part with a number of impactful players.
 In the NFL draft, the team selected Ed Reed with the 24th overall pick.
 Reed would go on to become one of the best safeties in NFL history, making nine Pro Bowls until leaving the Ravens for the Houston Texans in 2013.
 Despite low expectations, the Ravens stayed somewhat competitive in 2002 until a losing streak in December eliminated any chances of a postseason berth and a 7–9 finish.

 Coach Gary Zauner (front) and Brian Billick with the Baltimore Ravens in 2003.

 In 2003, the Ravens drafted their new quarterback, Kyle Boller, but he was injured midway through the season and was replaced by Anthony Wright.
 Jamal Lewis ran for 2,066 yards (including a then-NFL record 295 yards in one game against the Cleveland Browns on September 14).
 With a 10–6 record, Baltimore won their first AFC North division title.
 Their first playoff game, at home against the Tennessee Titans, went back and forth, with the Ravens being held to only 54 yards total rushing.
 The Titans won 20–17 on a late field goal, and Baltimore's season ended early.

 Ray Lewis was also named Defensive Player of the year for the second time in his career.

-In April 2003, Art Modell sold 49% of the team to Steve Bisciotti, a local businessman who had made his fortune in the temporary staffing field.
-After the season, Art Modell sold his remaining 51% ownership to Bisciotti, ending over 40 years of tenure as an NFL franchise owner.

 The Ravens did not make the playoffs in 2004 and finished the season with a record of 9–7 with Boller spending the season at QB.
 They did get good play from veteran corner Deion Sanders and third-year safety Ed Reed, who won the NFL Defensive Player of the Year award.
 They were also the only team to defeat the 15–1 Pittsburgh Steelers in the regular season.